vidsinghal/vidsinghal.github.io/_pages/about.md

 Before joining the Ph.D. program at Purdue University, I earned my Bachelor of Science in Computer Engineering from Purdue.
 During my Ph.D. journey, I have had the opportunity to intern at notable organizations such as [Nod.ai](https://www.amd.com/en/newsroom/press-releases/2023-10-10-amd-to-acquire-open-source-ai-software-expert-nod-.html), [Lawrence Livermore National Labs](https://www.llnl.gov/) and [Microsoft Research](https://www.microsoft.com/en-us/research/group/research-software-engineering-rise/)

 In my free time, I enjoy playing the piano, playing table tennis, and listening to music.
 I also like solving the Rubik’s Cube.
-I’m a car enthusiast as well, and I enjoy servicing and working on my car both for fun.
+I’m a car enthusiast as well, and I enjoy servicing and working on my car for fun.
 I also like to read about high end audio systems and consider myself an audio enthusiast.

 # Research Areas of Interest